Let’s Add a Little Spice to Your Life

 Christopher Columbus is credited with introducing several important crops to the Old World, including pumpkins native to the Americas.
 However, he did not have a significant impact on the spice industry.

-During the Age of Exploration, European traders and explorers sought new routes to the East Indies, where many valuable spices such as pepper, cinnamon, and nutmeg were grown.
-The Catholic Monarchs of Spain sponsored Columbus, and he traveled to find a westward route to the East Indies.
+During the Age of Exploration, European traders and explorers sought new routes to the East Indies, where valuable spices such as pepper, cinnamon, and nutmeg were grown.
+The Catholic Monarchs of Spain sponsored Columbus, who traveled west to find a westward route.

 However, he did not reach the East Indies and landed in the Caribbean, where he encountered a variety of new plants and animals unknown to Europeans.